Sanzhaarr/Social-Media-Dashboard/README.md

-The notion behind this project is to allow social-media influencers to track their metrics, and create content according to evaluated results.
+The notion behind this project is to allow social-media influencers to track their metrics, and create content according to evaluated results(trends).

 # Backend Stack